waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   Special Interaction (Warp):
     *   CAVE: Can act as a one-way warp.
     *   WARP_CARPET_DOWN: Traversable.
 Its warp function only activates if the player is standing on the tile and facing down.
+    *   WARP_CARPET_LEFT: Traversable.
+Its warp function likely activates if the player is standing on the tile and facing left.
 *   Special Interaction (Interactable):
     *   PC: Interact by standing below it at (X, Y+1), facing up.
     *   COUNTER: Impassable.
 Can be interacted with from an adjacent tile to speak to NPCs.
 Some counters are disguised as game machines (slots, card flip) and interacting with them will start a minigame.